mkimacad/south_korean_election_forensics/README.md

 Required data files (./ as the working directory where the python or jupyter notebook files are at):

+After downloading ipynb files at ./, unzip data/regression_load.zip into ./ - that's all we need.
+OR:

 place repo's data/processed_apt_price_data files into ./output_data directory in jupyterlab or python environment

 place files in repo's data/census_data, data/election_result_data, data/employment_data, data/polling_station_count_data into ./ in Jupyterlab or python environment.